WildGums/Orc.WorkspaceManagement/README.md

 * **EmptyWorkspaceInitializer** => initializes nothing, this is the default
 * **DirectoryWorkspaceInitializer** => First checks if there is an app config setting called *DataLocation*.
 If so, it will use that.
 If not, it will fall back to *%AppData%\\[assembly company]\\[assembly product]\\data*.
 Then it will also check if a command line directory is passed (first argument).
 If so, all previous will be overriden by the command line directory.
+* **FileWorkspaceInitializer** => This will check if a command line file is passed (first argument).
+If so, it will be used as initial workspace.
+Otherwise no workspace will be loaded.

 To create a custom workspace initializer, see the example below: